This is an anti-inflammatory diet story.

 Drink water.

-Drink as much water as you can ever day.
+Drink as much water as you can every day.

-Water serves as the vehicle for all chemical reactions in the body as well as the primary mechanism to flush out toxins from the body.
+Water serves as the vehicle for all chemical reactions in the body and the primary mechanism to flush out toxins from the body.
 Proper hydration becomes paramount to reducing inflammation in your body.

-When my elbow pain was at it’s worst, I did what any self-respecting ego-driven male would do, started self-medicating with a consistent regimen of Advil and bourbon.
+When my elbow pain was at its worst, I did what any self-respecting ego-driven male would do; I started self-medicating with a consistent regimen of Advil and bourbon.

-I became obnoxiously irritable, lashing out at my wife through dramatic overreactions to even smallest comment or request.
+I became obnoxiously irritable, lashing out at my ex-wife through dramatic overreactions to even the smallest comment or request.

-At the time, I kinda thought maybe I’d just become a dick.
+At the time, I kind of thought maybe I’d just become a dick.
 Maybe all my insurance Internet fame had gone to my head?
 Maybe…

-By focusing on reducing my inflammatory, over the last year my I’ve flipped my life upside-down, for the better.
+By focusing on reducing my inflammation, I’ve flipped my life upside-down for the better.

 I’m me again.